Modified-release dosage: Methods

 The biological half-life of the drug refers to the drug's elimination from the bloodstream which can be caused by metabolism, urine, and other forms of excretion.
 If the active compound has a long half-life (over 6 hours), it is sustained on its own.
 If the active compound has a short half-life, it would require a large amount to maintain a prolonged effective dose.
 In this case, a broad therapeutic window is necessary to avoid toxicity; otherwise, the risk is unwarranted and another mode of administration would be recommended.
-Appropriate half-lives used to apply sustained methods are typically 3–4 hours and a drug greater than 0.5 grams is too big.
+Appropriate half-lives used to apply sustained methods are typically 3–4 hours and a drug dose greater than 0.5 grams is too high.

 The therapeutic index also factors whether a drug can be used as a time release drug.
 A drug with a thin therapeutic range, or small therapeutic index, will be determined unfit for a sustained release mechanism in partial fear of dose dumping which can prove fatal at the conditions mentioned.
 For a drug that is made to be released over time, the objective is to stay within the therapeutic range as long as needed.

 There are many different methods used to obtain a sustained release.